yamanoku/vuefes-japan-online-2022/pages/en.md

 This is useful if the link text itself matches the page title.

-However, if this element is placed randomly, the information about what is the current location will be complicated.
+But if you put this element at random, the information about what is in the current position becomes cumbersome.

 ```html
 <div>